When a Dog Attack Causes Serious Injury

 Banner media

-Do You Have a Dog Bite Claim?
+Do I Have a Dog Bite Claim?

 You may have a strong claim if the dog bit you without provocation, the owner failed to leash or restrain the animal, the attack occurred while you were lawfully on the property, the injuries required medical treatment, or there is evidence of prior aggressive behavior.